Last updated: June 18, 2026

 Calling Medicaid Member Services

 “Hi, I have Iowa Medicaid and need dental care.
-Can you tell me which dental plan I am in and help me find dentists near me who are accepting new patients?
-I have called these offices already: [list names].”
+Can you tell me which dental plan I have, and can you help me find dentists near me who are accepting new patients?
+I have already called [list offices].”

 Calling a dental office

 “Hi, do you take [Delta Dental/DentaQuest] for Iowa Medicaid or Hawki?
 Are you accepting new patients?
 I have [pain/swelling/broken tooth].
-What is the soonest appointment, and do you have a cancellation list?”
+What is the soonest appointment, and do you keep a cancellation list?”

-“Hi, I do not have dental insurance, or I am waiting for coverage.
-Do you offer dental care on a sliding fee?
-What documents should I bring, and do you have urgent dental appointments?”
+“Hi, I need dental care and I am uninsured or waiting for coverage.
+Do you offer dental visits on a sliding fee?
+What documents should I bring, and do you have urgent appointments?”

 Resumen en español

-Si necesita ayuda dental en Iowa, empiece con cobertura médica.
-Medicaid dental y Hawki pueden ayudar a adultos y niños que califican.
-Si no tiene seguro, llame a un centro de salud con tarifa según ingresos, una clínica gratis, 211 Iowa, o I-Smile si está embarazada o su hijo necesita cuidado dental.
+Si necesita ayuda dental en Iowa, empiece con su cobertura.
+Medicaid y Hawki pueden ayudar a adultos y niños que califican.
+I-Smile puede ayudar a niños y personas embarazadas a encontrar recursos dentales.
+Si no tiene seguro, llame a un centro de salud, una clínica gratis, 211 Iowa, o las clínicas dentales de la Universidad de Iowa.

-Si tiene hinchazón en la cara, fiebre alta, sangrado fuerte, dificultad para respirar, o dificultad para tragar, llame al 911 o vaya a emergencias.
+Si tiene hinchazón en la cara o mandíbula, fiebre alta, sangrado fuerte, dificultad para respirar, o dificultad para tragar, llame al 911 o vaya a emergencias.
+Este artículo es información general, no consejo médico.

 FAQs about dental care help in Iowa